Alan March

 About Alan March

 From my earliest days, I have enjoyed telling stories.
 My first written stories were short horror pieces, which have not been published.
 Following the advice, "Write what you know," I began to write stories from my job as a cop, and my stories began to get published.
-You can find anthologies featuring some of my stories can be found on the Fiction page of this site.
+You can find anthologies featuring some of my short stories on the Fiction page of this site.

 The publication of Cincinnati Police Stations, a Brief Illustrated History is the culmination of years of study and research.
 I have been fortunate to work with some amazing people whose knowledge of the Cincinnati Police Department's history is encyclopedic.
 Their generous gifts of time and knowledge are recognized in the acknowledgements of that book.

-My latest work is a labor of love which has been ongoing for years: a full biography of my great-grandfather, Dr. Harry A. March, known in his day as "The Father of Professional Football."
+My current project is a labor of love which has been ongoing for years: a full biography of my great-grandfather, Dr. Harry A. March, known in his day as "The Father of Professional Football."
 Dr. March was involved in the early days of pro football and wrote its first history titled, Pro Football: Its Ups and Downs.
 But "Hoddy," as the family knew him, was involved in so much more, including working as a newspaperman covering William McKinley's first presidential campaign, election as the Stark County Coroner, and even owning and managing several musical comedy troupes!
 Harry's life is full of fascinating stories.
+Here is a link to a short biography of Dr. March that I wrote for the Professional Football Researchers Association: https://profootballresearchers.com/biography/March_Harry.pdf

 As a police officer for more than 30 years, I had assignments as varied as criminal investigations, planning and research, communications and dispatch, and human resources.
 My favorite assignment, and greatest source of stories, was uniform patrol on the street.
 Some of those stories inspired my anthology Cop Tales.